Emma-IA/Multiomic-Generation/readme.md

 # Multi-omic generation

 Collaborative project with research center INSERM aimed at generating omic data while considering other modalities, facilitating comprehensive data analysis and interpretation.
-Thank you @dlsoltero for providing us with the necessary tools during the project!
+Thanks to @dlsoltero, @paulvill and Thierry Artieres for providing us with the necessary tools and advices.

 ## Installation